mspncp/gosu-wiki/To Do.md

   * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for clarification
   * Note: changing looping may restart song (audiere)
   * Insert http://www.libgosu.org/cgi-bin/mwf/default/nav\_up.png
-  * Add Color#dup to rdoc
   * Fix doxygen's fugliness (what's up there?!)
+  * Refresh SupportedAudioFormats on Windows
-  * Refresh SupportedAudioFormats
+  * Refresh SupportedAudioFormats on Linux
 ## Gosu 0.8.x (preliminary)
   * Rename gl\_tex\_info to gl\_info and make it an array for Image
   * Rename needs\_x? to need\_x? in Ruby